Secret Agent 23 Skidoo

-Secret Agent 23 Skidoo or (SAS23) is a Grammy Award-winning hip-hop musician from Asheville, North Carolina.
+Secret Agent 23 Skidoo or (SAS23) is a Grammy Award-winning hip-hop musician from Asheville, North Carolina, United States.
 Secret Agent 23 Skidoo has been performing children's music since 2008.
 He performs hip-hop for children.

 After a decade of touring nationally as a rapper and producer in Granola Funk Express, he released his first kids' hip-hop album in 2008.

-Secret Agent 23 Skidoo serves as the official spokesman for the New York State Library System Children’s Summer Reading Program and is the 2010 and PSA spokesman for the US Library System Collaborative Summer Library Program.
-He can be heard and seen on the radio and in TV commercials nationwide promoting summer reading programs at libraries.
+Secret Agent 23 Skidoo served as the official spokesman for the New York State Library System Children's Summer Reading Program and was the 2010 and PSA spokesman for the US Library System Collaborative Summer Library Program.
+He has been heard and seen on the radio and in TV commercials nationwide promoting summer reading programs at libraries.
 He has performed for kids in libraries and schools across the country.

-Secret Agent 23 Skidoo actively contributes to social justice and positive change in the world.
-He has used his talents on projects such as "Many Hands: Family Music for Haiti" in response to a devastating earthquake there, and "Science Fair", a compilation to support science and engineering education for girls, which won a Parents' Choice Award.
-In 2018, Skidoo contributed to Hold Tight, Shine Bright, an album to benefit detained immigrant children and at aid concerts such as the Camp Fire Benefit Jam to help Californians affected by the wildfire.
+Secret Agent 23 Skidoo actively has also participated in charitable musical activities; these include "Many Hands: Family Music for Haiti", formed in response to the 2010 Haiti earthquake, "Science Fair", a compilation to support science and engineering education for girls, which won a Parents' Choice Award.
+In 2018, Skidoo contributed to Hold Tight, Shine Bright, an album to benefit detained immigrant children and aid concerts such as the Camp Fire Benefit Jam to help Californians affected by the wildfire.